LeoDoesCoding/Network-LiveChat/README.md

 ## Todo:
  - config
-	- Log mode (both client and server)
+	- Log modes: How/if the chat is stored during a session.
- Server
+ - Server
 	- Handling (and rejecting) connections not via the application
 	- (Deppendant on feesability) run chat sepperate from connection log
  - Testing + cleanup
+ - GUI?